Orientable hyperbolic 4-manifolds over the 120-cell: Intersection forms of closed hyperbolic -manifolds

-\textbf{Proof of Theorem \ref{theorem:manifold} (homology group part):} By Theorem \ref{theorem: ChoiP}, we can calculate the first Betti numbers of the known 60 small covers $M(\mathcal{E}, \lambda_i)$ through the row space of its characteristic matrix.
-It is figured out that each subcomplex $K_{\omega_i}$ of every small cover, where $i$ is an interger range from $1$ to $15$, has at most one connected component.
-Thus the first Betti numbers are all zero.
+\textbf{Proof of Theorem \ref{theorem:manifold} (homology group part):} By Theorem \ref{theorem: ChoiP}, the first Betti numbers of the known 60 small covers $M(\mathcal{E}, \lambda_i)$ can be computed by the row spaces of their characteristic matrices.
+By calculation, each subcomplex $K_{\omega_i}$ of every small cover, $\varphi^{-1}(\omega_i)$ is a row in $row\Lambda$ and $1\leq i\leq 15$ , has at most one connected component.
+Thus, the first Betti numbers are all zero.